 - Now open this page and accept the legal terms and conditions by Sony to unlock the bootloader.

-- After accepting the legal terms and conditions, enter your name, your phone’s IMEI number (Remove the last digit of IMEI number) and your email and click Submit button.
+- After accepting the legal terms and conditions, enter your name, your phone’s IMEI number (Remove the last digit of IMEI number) and your email and click the Submit button.

 - Now again in the command prompt type this com: fastboot.exe -i 0x0fce oem unlock 0xKEY.
 Repalce KEY with the code that you got in the email by Sony and hit Enter.